 Every robotics application follows a continuous cycle of development.
 This cycle has three basic components.
 The first one involves the development of features; the second one relates to the testing of these features, and the last one has to do with the deployment of the updates on the robots out in the real world.

 ROS is the catalyst that has been facilitating the development of robots for many years.
 But it so happens that we also have a tool for simulation, and that is Gazebo.
 Gazebo is a robot simulator with a physics engine, 3D graphics, and full integration with ROS.
 What does each of these mean?

 - With physics simulation, we can test dynamic interactions between different bodies.
 It’s in essence what simulation is all about.
 We want to model a physical system and then evaluate its performance as it interacts with its environment.

-- And why would graphics be relevant in this context?
+- And why are graphics relevant in this context?
 Well, robots can have eyes too.
 As we move away from dumb fixed robots on factory floors towards mobile robots in unknown and dynamic environments, they have to be able to perceive the world around them.
 One way of doing so is through cameras.
 For that, we need proper lighting, shadows, and textures that will render a realistic scene which the robots will then try to understand.